GrayNekoBean/elbowbumps/README.md

 5. Using the local host front-end link, navigate through the website.
 Try registering a new user and confirm there is an entry in your local user_data table in dbeaver.

 ## Common issues
-- Something about the database/backend SQL being upset -> you probably need to delete the tables in dbeaver and run `main.py` again because one of us restructured the database
+- Something about the database/backend SQL being upset -> you probably need to delete your *local* tables in dbeaver and run `main.py` again because one of us restructured the database
 - `npm run serve` saying it fails to compile -> run `npm install` in that directory and then run `npm run serve` again

 ## NOTE